Proprietary House: American Revolution

-Post-Revolution period

-Either during and after the Revolution, the House suffered extensive damage.
+Either during or after the American Revolutionary War, the House suffered extensive damage.
 A fire gutted the interior.
-On February 29, 1792, an ad in the New Jersey Journal and Political Intelligence stated "to be sold ... eleven acres of land ... the property of the proprietors of East New Jersey... the remains of the house lately burned, will be nearly sufficient for a new building."
+On February 29, 1792, an ad in the New Jersey Journal and Political Intelligencer stated "to be sold ... eleven acres of land ... the property of the proprietors of East New Jersey....
+The remains of the house lately burned, will be nearly sufficient for a new building."

-The property was not sold until John Rattoon, first official mayor of the then town of Perth Amboy. purchased it for $1,051 in 1794.
-Rattoon, a Perth Amboy merchant, had carefully concealed his work as an operator for the British secret service.
+The property was not sold until John Rattoon, later to become mayor of Perth Amboy, New Jersey, purchased it for $1,051 in 1794.
+(Rattoon, a Perth Amboy merchant, had carefully concealed his work as a spy for the British during the war.)
 He tore down the damaged rear portion of the upper story, put on a roof, and refurbished the interior.

+19th century

 The Brighton Hotel

-In 1808 Rattoon sold the property to Richard M. Woodhull of New York City who converted it into a hotel called The Brighton.
+In 1808, Rattoon sold the property to Richard M. Woodhull of New York City, who converted it into a hotel called The Brighton.

 In addition to building a three-story wing, Woodhull added two stories to the main block.
-The smaller lintels of the third floor windows indicate the change.
-During the 1986 restoration, the attic chimneys revealed that the original roof had been only about eight feet lower than the present one.
+The smaller lintels of the third-floor windows indicate the change.
+(During the 1986 restoration, the attic chimneys revealed that the original roof had been only about eight feet lower than the present one.)
 Woodhull replaced the huge front door, the outline of which is still distinguishable in the brick pattern.
 The massive brownstone steps were replaced with a two-story porch.
 A door leading to the second story of the porch replaced the Venetian window.
 Almost all of the present woodwork dates from the 1808–1809 period.
 It was then that the two handsome interior arches were constructed.

-The New York Gazette of May 27, 1809, described the Brighton Hotel as a "Charming Place, magnificent by nature and elegant by art."
+On May 27, 1809, the New-York Gazette described The Brighton Hotel as a "charming place, magnificent by nature and elegant by art."

+The Brighton briefly flourished until the War of 1812 brought an end to tourism and the lifeblood of the hotel.

 The Bruen House

-The War of 1812 ruined the Brighton as a resort.
-In 1817, it was sold at sheriff's sale to Mathias Bruen, a Perth Amboy merchant who had become one of the wealthiest men in the nation.
-He resided there until his death in 1846.
-The Bruen heirs renovated the property and renamed it as the Brighton.
-Depression and interruptions caused by the Mexican and Civil Wars doomed the project.
+In 1817, it was sold at sheriff's sale to Matthias Bruen, a Perth Amboy merchant who had become one of the wealthiest men in the nation.
+He resided there until his death in 1846; his descendants made large contributions to America's social and political history.

+The Bruen heirs renovated the property and renamed it as The Brighton.
+It was adapted again as a hotel, but with modest accommodations.

+Interruptions caused by the Mexican-American (1846–1848) and Civil Wars (1861–1865), however, doomed the project.

 The Westminster

+In subsequent years, the original 11.5-acre site was subdivided.
+In 1883, the Bruen family conveyed the property to the Presbyterian Board of Relief for Disabled Ministers and the Wives and Orphans of Deceased Ministers, where it was used as a home for the families of deceased ministers.
+After 20 years, the Presbytery returned the property to the Bruen family.